moni2code/Exquisite-corpse-Monisha/README.md

 # Exquisite-corpse-Monisha
-## This is a story written by Monish and her friends.
+## This is a story written by Monisha and her friends.
 Enjoy!

 This repo is made to fulfill training exercise on Git and GitHub